Silas (Portuguese footballer)

-Jorge Manuel Rebelo Fernandes (born 1 September 1976), known as Silas, is a Portuguese former footballer who played as a midfielder, currently a manager.
+Jorge Manuel Rebelo Fernandes (born 1 September 1976), known as Silas, is a Portuguese former footballer who played as a midfielder, currently manager of Liga Portugal 2 club Farense.

 He amassed Primeira Liga totals of 236 matches and 30 goals over nine seasons, representing in the competition União de Leiria, Marítimo and Belenenses.
 He also played professionally in four other countries, mainly Spain and Cyprus.

+Silas began managing in 2018, leading four teams in his country's top flight.

 Playing career

 Early years and Leiria

 Silas was born in Lisbon.
 He spent two years of his childhood in the academy of Sporting CP, where he received his nickname for his resemblance to Brazilian first-team player Paulo Silas.
 Following his release, he chose Atlético Clube de Portugal due to its proximity to his grandmother's house in Campolide.
-After three years there as a professional from 1995 he emigrated to Spain, representing lowly AD Ceuta who also loaned him for one season to Elche CF in Segunda División.
-During his time in the North African exclave, he was struck by a concrete block when walking past a construction site, and required 11 stitches in his head.
+After three years there as a professional from 1995, he emigrated to Spain, representing lowly Ceuta who also loaned him for one season to Elche in the Segunda División.
+During his time in the North African exclave, he was struck by a concrete block when walking past a construction site, and required eleven stitches in his head.

-Silas first made his name at U.D.
-Leiria, with whom he achieved a couple of top six Primeira Liga finishes, also making the Taça de Portugal final in 2003.
-During the 2001–02 campaign he was managed by up-and-coming José Mourinho and, the following year, made his first appearance for the Portugal national team, in a 1–0 friendly win over Macedonia on 3 April 2003; he later played against Paraguay and Bolivia.
+Silas first made his name at União de Leiria, with whom he achieved a couple of top six Primeira Liga finishes, also making the Taça de Portugal final in 2003.
+During 2001–02 he was managed by up-and-coming José Mourinho and, the following campaign, made his first appearance for the Portugal national team, in a 1–0 friendly win over Macedonia on 3 April 2003; he later played against Paraguay and Bolivia.

 Wolverhampton and Belenenses

 Silas signed for newly promoted Premier League club Wolverhampton Wanderers in July 2003, for an initial fee of £1 million.
 However, he endured a frustrating time in England, failing to settle in the country and establish himself in the squad; during their doomed season he made a mere nine league appearances, totalling 14 overall.

-In the summer of 2004, Silas returned to his homeland and joined top division side C.S.
-Marítimo on a season-long loan.
-The following campaign, still not featuring in the Wolves manager's plans (now Glenn Hoddle) he was loaned out to another team in the country and tier, this time C.F.
-Os Belenenses.
+In the summer of 2004, Silas returned to his homeland and joined top division side Marítimo on a season-long loan.
+The following campaign, still not featuring in the Wolves manager's plans (now Glenn Hoddle) he was loaned out to another team in the country and tier, this time Belenenses.

 At the end of the season, having made 28 appearances with four goals, Silas decided to make his move permanent, joining on a free transfer as his contract at Wolverhampton had expired.
 He continued to be an undisputed starter from 2006 to 2009, after which he was released and returned to Leiria, recently returned to the main division.